Wade MacLauchlan: Academic career

-In the year following graduation from UNB Law, MacLauchlan was awarded a clerkship at the Supreme Court of Canada, where he was the sole law clerk for Justice W.Z.
-Estey.
-1981–82 was an active year for the Supreme Court, beginning with the delivery in late September of opinions in the famous Patriation Reference.
-The Court's decision led to first ministers meetings that in turn paved the way for patriation of the Canadian constitution, adoption of the Constitution Act, 1982, and enshrinement of the Canadian Charter of Rights and Freedoms.
+In the year following graduation from University of New Brunswick Faculty of Law, MacLauchlan was awarded a clerkship at the Supreme Court of Canada, where he was the sole law clerk for Justice Willard Estey.

 MacLauchlan began his teaching and academic career as an assistant professor, later promoted to associate professor, at Dalhousie Law School from 1983 to 1991.
 During this time, he served for six years as director of the federal government's Civil Law-Common Law Exchange Program.
-MacLauchlan was active in the Canadian Association of Law Teachers, including as chair of a Special Advisory Committee on Equality in Legal Education, which produced the report Equality in Legal Education: Sharing a Vision, Creating the Pathways.
+MacLauchlan was active in the Canadian Association of Law Teachers, including as chair of a Special Advisory Committee on Equality in Legal Education.
 His main teaching and scholarly focus was in administrative and public law.
 From 1990 to 1993, he was the administrative law editor of the Supreme Court Law Review.

-MacLauchlan was Dean of Law at the University of New Brunswick from 1991 to 1996.
-As dean, he led the establishment of the $1.5 million Heritage Fund on the occasion of the law school's centenary in 1991–92.
-During this period, UNB's law faculty became known as "Canada's great small law school," a title it retains today.
-In 1993–94, MacLauchlan was chair of the university-wide faculty-staff component of UNB's Venture Campaign, launching what became a successful $40 million initiative.
-From 1997 to 1999, MacLauchlan served as founding director of UNB's multi-disciplinary Centre for Property Studies.
+He was also Dean of Law at the University of New Brunswick from 1991 to 1996.